Fred Moore (American soldier): Tomb of the Unknown Soldier

 On March 13, 1961, Ghana President Kwame Nkrumah visited the United States.
 As a guest of President Kennedy, Nkrumah visited the Tomb of the Unknown Soldier (Arlington) with Kennedy, placing a wreath at the Tomb.
 Nkrumah questioned Kennedy why there were no soldiers of color as part of the tomb’s sentinel guard.

 Soon after, the US Army assigned Moore to the Tomb of the Unknown Soldier guard platoon for sentinel training.
 The previously all-white Tomb Guard sentinel guards embraced him immediately.
 Though it is believed that President Kennedy had a role in Moore's assignment to the unit guarding the Tomb of the Unknown Soldier, it was US Army Colonel Neale Cosby, platoon leader of the Tomb Guard, who selected Moore.
 Nonetheless, President Kennedy and his defense secretary, McNamara, were sufficiently motivated to change the racial dynamic in the honor guard.
 After the wreath event with Nkrumah, McNamara asked his manpower assistant to introduce a reasonable number of African American personnel into the Old Guard ranks.
 Accordingly, orders traveled down the chain of command.
 Colonel Neale quickly moved Moore in sentinel position, though Moore was already in line for Tomb duty.

 In March 1961, Moore performed his first walk as an official Tomb Guard sentinel, becoming the first African American to serve in this capacity and breaking a historic US Army color line.
 The Tomb has had a 24-hours-a-day, seven days a week military guard since July 1937.

 Moore was unaware of his historic breaking of this color line until Ebony magazine featured Moore in a story in September 1961.

 Moore served as a Tomb Sentinel from March 1961 to August 1961.

 Post-sentinel duty

 After completing Tomb duty in August 1961, Moore attended Noncommissioned Officers Academy, graduating with honors.
-After completing his two-year service requirement, Moore left the U.S. Army and returned to Cleveland, Ohio.
+After completing his two-year service requirement, Moore left the US Army and returned to Cleveland, Ohio.